Nialled69/Bed-availability-Detection/README.md

 - Framework: Ultralytics YOLOv8

-- Input: ~2000 images of hospital beds (manually custom annotated)
+- Input: ~375 images of hospital beds (manually custom annotated)

-- Output: best.pt model file after training epochs
+- Output: best.pt model file after training for 50 epochs on CUDA

 ---

 ### 🧹 How Detection Happens

-- Step 1: Detect all hospital beds in a frame using the custom YOLOv8 bed model.
+- Step 1: Detect all hospital beds in a frame using our custom YOLOv8 bed model (Check Bed_Detection.ipynb file for further details)

 - Step 2: Detect all persons in the same frame using the YOLOv8 COCO pretrained model.

 - Step 3: For each detected person:

-    * Check if they are standing (ignored if height > 1.8 × width).
+    * Check if they are standing (ignored if height > (1.8 × width)).

     * For lying persons, calculate IoU with each detected bed.